 The problem with sensational views of this type of treatment is that this and similar depictions never show you how the experience changes the subjects over the long term.
 You meet the problem kids, see how they’re treated in the detention facility of a given episode, and then you hear a few sound bites from a handful of them, saying how they’ve seen the error of their ways and promising they’ll get their acts together.
 It’s a happy ending, right?

 This is, in a certain fashion, a type of confrontational therapy.
-A handful of these therapies focus on responsibility and forcing people to consider the consequences of their actions — gestalt therapy, attack therapy, boot camps, and scared straight programs — but do any of them work as intended?
+A handful of these therapies focus on responsibility and forcing young people to consider the consequences of their actions — gestalt therapy, attack therapy, boot camps, and scared straight programs — but do any of them work as intended?
 Is forcing people undergoing treatment to experience negative feelings effective as a way of reaching recovery?

 This is what we’re going to explore.
 What are these controversial treatment options, and what value do they have in the modern treatment model?